yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ### TypeScript

-If you prefer to use TypeScript instead of Javascript, you can set it up to output files in the `WasmScripts` folder.
+If you prefer to use TypeScript instead of JavaScript, you can set it up to output files in the `WasmScripts` folder.
 Many projects are doing this, the technique won't be covered in this article.

 Here's some projects using TypeScript: